Email: Qian dot Liu dot 1 at warwick dot ac dot uk

 Jane Qian Liu is Assistant Professor in Translation and Chinese Studies.
 She completed her DPhil degree at University of Oxford, and taught four years at Beijing Normal University.
 She has published in English and in Chinese on modern Chinese literature, translation studies, and comparative literature, including Transcultural Lyricism: Translation, Intertextuality, and the Rise of Emotion in Modern Chinese Love Fiction, 1899-1925 (Brill 2017), and ‘The Making of Transcultural Lyricism in Su Manshu’s Fiction Writing’ (Modern Chinese Literature and Culture, 2016).
 Her current research examines literary reflections of particular affective expressions in early Republican China.
-She is associate editor of Comparative Literature & World Literature, an academic journal published biannually in China and the U.S. She teaches literary and non-literary translation practice, translation studies, and Chinese/English and English/Chinese interpretation.
+She is associate editor of Comparative Literature & World Literature, an academic journal published biannually.

 Teaching and supervision

-Dr. Liu supervises MA dissertations related to Translation Studies and Chinese.
-She welcomes perspective PhD students who intends to work on topics related to literary translation, East-West cultural and literary exchanges, and history of translation in China in the nineteenth-and twentieth-century.
+Dr. Liu supervises PhD and MA dissertations related to Translation and Chinese Studies.
+She welcomes perspective PhD students who intends to work on topics related to literary translation, East-West cultural and literary exchanges, and history of translation in China in the nineteenth and twentieth centuries.